elbarbasoyio/Another-API-with-NetCore/README.md

 # Another-API-with-NetCore

-Just an API with ASP.NET Core that connects to a database via Entity Framework Core
+Just a City Info API with ASP.NET Core that connects to a database via Entity Framework Core